 - Let the eggplants drain in a colander until no juices come out, at least one to two hours.

 - Chop the eggplants and the peppers using a knife or a food processor, whatever you have available.
-Do not make a paste, pulse just few times to chop the soft vegetables.
+Do not make a paste, pulse just a few times to chop the soft vegetables.
 If you use a knife, chop everything fine.
 Set aside.

 - Add chopped eggplants, peppers and tomato sauce.
 Add three tablespoons of salt and the pepper and mix well.
 Add the bay leaves.
 Taste and add more salt if necessary.